marcobrioschi/ddd-cinema/README.md

 * Introduce JUnit 5 extensions to remove inheritance from BDDBaseTest: this inheritance doesn't specialize the class, but it only shares code ([an example](https://www.infoq.com/articles/deep-dive-junit5-extensions/)).
 * Introduce Axion

+## In progress

+A reservation can be removed, payed, expired